memgraph/docs/mage/query-modules/python/llm-util.md

 ### schema(output_type)

 The `schema()` procedure generates the graph database schema in a **prompt-ready** or **raw** format.
-The prompt-ready format is optimized to describe the database schema in words best recognized by a large language model.
-The raw format offers all necessary information about the graph schema in a format that can be customized for later use with a large language model.
+The prompt-ready format is optimized to describe the database schema in words best recognized by large language models (LLMs).
+The raw format offers all the necessary information about the graph schema in a format that can be customized for later use with LLMs.

 #### Input:

 * `output_type: str (default='prompt_ready')` ➡ By default, the graph schema will include additional context and it will be prompt-ready.
-If set to 'raw', it will produce a simpler version which can be adjusted for prompt.
+If set to 'raw', it will produce a simpler version that can be adjusted for the prompt.

 #### Output:

-* `schema: mgp.Any` ➡ `str` containing prompt-ready graph schema description, in a format suitable for a large language model, or `mgp.List` containing information on graph schema in raw format which can customized for a certain large language model.
+* `schema: mgp.Any` ➡ `str` containing prompt-ready graph schema description in a format suitable for large language models (LLMs), or `mgp.List` containing information on graph schema in raw format which can customized for LLMs.

 #### Usage:
 Get **prompt-ready graph schema**: